klaxalk/i3-layout-manager/README.md

 7. User can load the layout either before opening windows, which creates placeholders, or after windows have been already created in a workspace.
 The second part normally does not work.
 8. To apply a layout, we first move all windows containing a process from the workspace using `xdotool`, which leaves only placeholders.
 Then we kill all the old placeholders, before we apply the layout, which spawns new placeholders in the correct places.
 Lastly we move the windows back, which triggers the _swallow_ mechanicm in the same way, as newly create windows do.

-## FAQ
+## How to use it?

-* Why do you use vim for the automated file editing?
+a) By directly running the script `./layout_manager.sh`.
+It uses *rofi* to interact with the user, no file editing or coding is required.
+You can bind the script to an i3 key kombination.

-`Vim is great for this kind of work.
-A simple oneliner can do complex edits which would be difficult to program even using, e.g., python.
-Thanks to this, the layout manager was hacked up in single day.`
+b) The layout manager can load a layout by running `./layout_manager.sh <layout_name>`.
+This is useful for automation.

 ## Dependencies